nodejs/modules/doc/announcement.md

 Note that setting the type of a file via `--entry-type` does _not_ set the type for any files that that file may `import`; you probably want to add a `package.json` with a `"type"` field to define the type for a folder of files.

-This flag provides a way to support ES module syntax for input via `--eval`, `--print`, or `STDIN`; and for loose single `.js` files outside of any package or project.
+This flag provides a way to support ES module syntax for input via `--eval`, `--print`, or `STDIN`; and for loose single `.js` and extensionless files outside of any package or project.

 ## `.cjs` extension